What is a cease and desist letter/email?

 Do I need an attorney?

 The state bar association where you or your business is located and the various national bar associations have directories of attorneys.
-Look for an attorney who specializes in trademark litigation.
+Look for a U.S.-licensed attorney who specializes in trademark litigation.
 For more information on local assistance, please visit the Resources webpage.

 Trademark Manual of Examining Procedure (Oct.
 2014)